IlungTechSub/cba_nyc_taxi/README.md

 * Population_EDA --> this is a PowerBI file that contains all EDA plots for the original datasets
 * Sample_EDA --> this is a PowerBI file that contains all EDA plots for the sample dataset
 * processed_ds/sample.csv --> it is a sample of the population used to answer some questions.

+<b>Unfortunately, the Population_EDA and sample.csv files failed to upload as Github has a restriction of 100MB upload while the size of these files are way above it.
+These are supporting files to the answers and will only be needed if the reviewer would like to run the code or see how the plots are made.
+Let me know if you need them and the best way to share them.</b>

+Ilung